Igor Levit Releases Music Video From Forthcoming Album on Sony Classical - On DSCH

 Available for preorder now, On DSCH is set for release by Sony Classical on September 10, 2021 in a deluxe 3-CD limited edition as well as in digital formats.
 The Shostakovich cycle will also appear on vinyl on September 10, with the Stevenson Passacaglia following in February 2022.
-The first track – the opening Prelude in C major from Shostakovich’s Op.
-87 – is out on May 28, 2021.
+The music video for Fugue No. 7 in A Major from Shostakovich’s Op.
+87 is out now.

 Levit has worked on both of these cycles over a period of many years and has performed them frequently in concert since 2017 and 2018 respectively.
 Each of these performances has been hailed as an exceptional achievement.
 On July 21, Levit will perform Stevenson’s Passacaglia at the prestigious Salzburg Festival, and he will perform the Shostakovich cycle worldwide in the 2021/22 concert season.